 So where can you find remaining stock of Millstone coffee?
 And should you buy it?
 Well…

-Searches of Amazon, Ebay and Discount Coffee (the remainder of the stock has been sold to them) revealed that there is still some Millstone coffee for sale, but you’re looking at ‘fraction packs’ of 1.75 oz or 50grams designed for single use in retail environments.
+Searches of Amazon, Discount Coffee (the remainder of the stock has been sold to them) revealed that there is still some Millstone coffee for sale, but you’re looking at ‘fraction packs’ of 1.75 oz or 50grams designed for single use in retail environments.